Tobi1018/Movies-ETL/README.md

 ## Deliverable 1

-Using knowledge of Python, Pandas, the ETL process, and code refactoring, write a function that reads in the three data files and creates three separate DataFrames
+Using knowledge of Python, Pandas, the ETL process, and code refactoring, write a function that reads in the three data files and creates three separate DataFrames.

 ## Wiki_movies_df DataFrame